 The KIF1A community has huge impact on pace and progress.
 Our mission is clear and our actions are swift.
 KIF1A.ORG exists to eliminate challenges for families affected by KIF1A Associated Neurological Disorder through open communication and accurate information.
 KIF1A families are relentless in driving discovery and empowering community.

-KAND is a rare disorder.
+KAND is a rare disease.
 This diagnosis comes with a lot of questions, but not many answers.
-There are now over 200 people diagnosed with KIF1A Associated Neurological Disorder (KAND) and that number is growing at a rapid pace.
-Families from more than 20 countries are members of KIF1A.ORG, proving a global unmet need for diagnostic tools, awareness and treatment options.
+There are now over 550 people diagnosed with KIF1A Associated Neurological Disorder (KAND) and the prevalence of KAND continues to grow exponentially.
+Families from more than 40 countries are members of KIF1A.ORG, proving a global unmet need for diagnostic tools, awareness and treatment options.

 In January of 2019 we received a phone call from our youngest daughter’s genetic counselor, explaining that Abigail had KIF1A Associated Neurological Disorder.
 With only a brief explanation, and 2 months until our appointment with her doctor, we understood little about the realities of this diagnosis.
 Due to the accessibility of KIF1A.ORG, we found this site and were equipped with details about her disease.
 We were instantly connected to families and researchers, who have supported us and have enabled us to better care for Abby.